 However, Google is now focusing its Glass efforts on the business sector.
 Google believes the product’s heads-up display and camera can allow it to become a useful device in areas such as medicine, manufacturing and supply chains.
 Rather than needing to refer to a screen, staff can interact with applications and locate data which is displayed on Glass.
 The implications for workflow and productivity are significant.

 The ability to add enterprise-specific apps to the watches will allow them to become aids to productivity.
-Sales staff could check stock levels and place customer orders on their wrist.
+Sales staff could cheque stock levels and place customer orders on their wrist.
 Managers could receive notifications and messages without needing to reach for their mobile devices.

 Wearables also have huge potential as health monitors.
 Smart watches and sports bands can already monitor heart rates and temperatures.
-Future advances are expected to add the ability to check other vital signs, such as glucose and blood oxygen levels.
+Future advances are expected to add the ability to cheque other vital signs, such as glucose and blood oxygen levels.